Skip to content

 In 2007, an Historic Structures Report for the complex was released.
 Using the remaining $2 million in funding allocated in 2003 but not yet spent, additional repairs were initiated, including masonry stabilization and additional roof repairs.
 In 2009, a draft master plan for the site was released, envisioning a mixed use campus, to include an architectural center (), a regional visitors center, hotel space and meeting/conference facilities.
 A fire occurred in 2010 causing considerable damage to portions of the structure and highlighting the need for further security improvements and greater urgency in the restoration process.

-Of the “other” $24.5 million of designated state funding, $16.5 million was earmarked for relocation of the Burchfield Art Gallery from the adjacent Buffalo State College campus.
-Occupying what was originally an open 10 acre portion of the psychiatric center grounds, and the Burchfield-Penney Art Center’ss 84,000 square foot gallery and administrative building is at the junction of Elmwood Aveneue and Rockwell Road. $7 million of the funding was designated to help complete the Eleanor and Wilson Greatbatch Pavilion Visitors Center at Frank Lloyd Wright’s Darwin D. Martin complex on Jewett Parkway.
-(The Martin house is quite some distance from the Richardson complex, and is not directly related to it.)
+*Of the “other” $24.5 million of designated state funding, $16.5 million was earmarked for relocation of the Burchfield Art Gallery from the adjacent Buffalo State College campus.
+Occupying what was originally an open 10 acre portion of the psychiatric center grounds, and the Burchfield-Penney Art Center’ss 84,000 square foot gallery and administrative building is at the junction of Elmwood Aveneue and Rockwell Road. $7 million of the funding was designated to help complete the Eleanor and Wilson Greatbatch Pavilion Visitors Center at Frank Lloyd Wright’s Darwin D. Martin complex, a bit of a distance from the Richardson-Olmsted Center, on Jewett Parkway.